 - We think travel insurance is essential!
 If you haven’t already obtained travel insurance for your trip, travel protected with World Nomads.

 We want to know: What would you add to our list of Best Tapas in Seville?
 Do you have favorite tapas bars in Seville, Spain?
+How did they compare to tapas in Barcelona or San Sebastian pintxos bars?
 Give us your best tips and advice in the comments!

 Pin it!
 See all of our travel pins on our JetSetting Fools Pinterest Board.